yuki-sakamoto-san/SEO/README.md

 **Note** Make sure to obtain your Google API Key and [Custom Search Engine](https://console.cloud.google.com/apis/) ID first!
 You can get your API Key at Google Cloud Console and your [Custom Search Engine ID](https://developers.google.com/custom-search/v1/introduction) at Google Custom Search.

+### AI Promot
+Use it for Gemini AI Agent if your company has it installed then feed my JS file (single location scraper v2)